csala/csala.github.io/README.md

-# csala.cat source code
+# csala.github.io source code

-This is the source code for the [csala.cat](https://csala.cat) blog.
+This is the source code for the [csala.github.io](https://csala.github.io) blog.

 It is built on jekyll using the [Hydejack PRO theme](https://hydejack.com/) by @qwtel.